DanTup/GPlus-Notifier/README.md

 # G+ Notifier

-G+ Notifier ([gplusnotifier.com](http://gplusnotifier.dantup.com)) is a Windows utility that sits in the notification area and alerts you to notifications in the Google+ social network.
+[G+ Notifier](http://gplusnotifier.dantup.com) is a Windows utility that sits in the notification area and alerts you to notifications in the Google+ social network.

 ![The notifications window](http://gplusnotifier.dantup.com/Images/Notifications.png)
 ![The balloon notification](http://gplusnotifier.dantup.com/Images/Balloon.png)